BY IHUNANYA OKOYE

 Just few weeks ago, reports emerged that the country’s athletes embarked on protests citing various issues and thereafter refused to undergo trials in Abuja.

 Another fact emerged from former national champion, Olusoji Fasuba who stated that Nigeria did not field enough athletes to win the championship.

-According to him, 95 Athletes, including Blessing Okagbare, Yinka Ajayi, Patience George, Tobi, Amusan, Divine Oduduru and Seye Ogunlewe were named the Athletics Federation, but Fasuba insists the Country will not have the strength in numbers as any host should.
+According to him, 95 Athletes, including Blessing Okagbare, Yinka Ajayi, Patience George, Tobi, Amusan, Divine Oduduru and Seye Ogunlewe were named by the Athletics Federation, but Fasuba insists the Country will not have the strength in numbers as any host should.

-Now this statement Fasuba is worrisome as well as other challenges which pose as obstacles to the quest of Nigeria winning the championship.
+Now this statement by Fasuba is worrisome as well as other challenges which pose as obstacles to the quest of Nigeria winning the championship.

 It is no longer a surprise that sports (excluding football ) in Nigeria has suffered negligence but the most surprising part is that the said negligence which is now an epidemic has eaten deep into the system, leaving a huge mark behind.